When it comes to measuring email marketing, opens and clicks tend to hog the spotlight.

-In sum, while the email metrics you choose to include in your dashboard are important, it is vital to also set benchmarks based on historical performance.
+In sum, while the email metrics you choose to include in your marketing dashboard are important, it is vital to also set benchmarks based on historical performance.

 Joanne Nassar of Hovi Digital Lab adds, “The most important thing here is to establish your benchmarks – both internal company benchmark, and external industry benchmarks.
 Without these, all your data is irrelevant and won’t tell a story.”